acadoze/.github/README.md

 To run development migrations for your database, follow these steps:

 1. Ensure that your database server is running and that your development database is properly configured in `config/config.js`.
-2. Use the following command to run the migrations: npx sequelize-cli db:migrate
+2. Use the following command to run the migrations
+- `npx sequelize-cli db:migrate`